Chapter 25 : 24- The House of Brooks

 “I heard what happened with Gawain.”
 Naomi said.
 Harry didn’t say anything.
 “What’s going to happen now?”
 She pressed.

-“We convince the other Ministry’s to give us some information and help us fight against Selwyn’s plan.”
+“We convince the other Ministries to give us some information and support to fight against Selwyn’s plan.”
 Harry said flatly.
 “And I need you to take Gawain’s place in the meeting room as security.”
 Naomi’s next question seemed to have left her as Harry said this.

 “What?”
 She said after a moment’s silence.